tibbon/javascript-geometry-function-hw-lab/README.md

 # Geometry Function Lab/Homework

 Please create a javascript file in this repository that fulfills the following requirements.
 This assignment is due Tuesday morning at 9am.
 Turn it in via a Github Pull Request.

 ### Part 1, Rectangle

-Given the following a `rectangle` object like the one below, write the following functions:
+Given the following `rectangle` object like the one below, write the following functions:

 * isSquare - Returns whether the rectangle is a square or not
 * area - Returns the area of the rectangle